Ogaden War: Somali invasion (July–August 1977)

 The Somali National Army (SNA) committed to invade the Ogaden on July 12, 1977, according to Ethiopian Ministry of National Defense documents (other sources state July 13 or 23).

 According to Gebru Tareke, the invaders had 23 mechanized battalions, 9 armored battalions, 4 airborne battalions and 9 artillery battalions which numbered around 31,000 to 39,000 men, 53 fighter jets, 250 tanks, 350 armored personnel carriers (APCs), and 600 artillery pieces.
 Arrayed against such a force were Ethiopia's 3 infantry brigades, a mechanized brigade, 2 tank and 2 artillery battalions, and 2 air defense batteries with a total of 35,000 to 47,000 regular troops and militiamen.
 Despite the clear disadvantage in fighting men, the Somalis held numerical superiority over the Ethiopians in terms of tanks, artillery, and armored personnel carriers (APCs).
 The Ethiopian army was thinly spread, as the army and militia units were scattered all over the vast plains of the Ogaden, its best units were engaged in the Eritrean War of Independence to the north.
 The 10th Mechanized Brigade was stationed at Jijiga, the 5th, 9th, and 11th Infantry Brigades were based at Gode, Kebri Dahar, and Degehabur.
 In addition, an infantry battalion was stationed at each frontier outpost, such as Aware, Warder, Galadin, and Mustahil.
 All these army units were placed under the 3rd Division, headquartered in Harar.

-The initial assault began at 3:00, when two SNA armoured and three mechanised brigades under the command of Colonel Abdullah Askar launched their attack in the Ogaden at the direction of the city of Gode.
+The initial assault began at 3:00, when two SNA armoured and three mechanised brigades under the command of Abdullahi Ahmed Irro launched their attack in the Ogaden at the direction of the city of Gode.
 Despite the 5th Ethiopian Brigade's defence of the town coming with success in the coming days they suffered heavily from air raids and Somali artillery.
 Ethiopian reaction to the invasion was slow and inefficient as the Somalis never officially declared war on the Ethiopians and diplomatic relations had been cut in early 1977.
 Mobilisation of the Ethiopian Armed Forces began on 15 July but it took several weeks to accept 250,000 new recruits.
 With only infantry and anti-tank guns, Ethiopian troops found themselves in a precarious situation.
 Somali tanks swiftly advanced westward, penetrating 700 kilometres into Ethiopia and capturing 350,000 square kilometers.
 Their advantage stemmed from superior equipment and organisation, particularly in tanks.
 They employed an offensive strategy centred on speed and quickly exploiting weaknesses.
 Their attack pattern involved massive infiltrations behind the front lines, intense artillery barrages, and coordinated mechanised bombing raids.
 Despite the efforts of the 5th Brigade, Gode was captured by the Somalis on July 25.
 Without artillery or air support to cover their retreat, the Ethiopian defenders were effectively annihilated, with only 489 out of the 2,350 militiamen managing to return to Harar, the rest presumed dead.